 Instead…

-They’ll spend most of their time focusing on whether or not you appear healthy now, in which case many life insurance companies will still allow someone who has suffered from a TIA to still be able to qualify for a Preferred rate.
+They’ll spend most of their time focusing on whether or not you appear healthy now, in which case many life insurance companies will still allow someone who has suffered from a TIA to qualify for a Preferred rate.

 Category #2.

-The second group of folks that we’ll commonly encounter will be those who have suffered form a TIA, made a full recovery but either have a family history or cardiovascular disease or suffer from so other “type” of pre-existing medical condition which could be contributing to the fact that they have suffered from a previous TIA.
+The second group of folks that we’ll commonly encounter will be those who have suffered from a TIA and made a full recovery.
+Still, they either have a family history of cardiovascular disease or suffer from some other “type” of a pre-existing medical condition, which could be contributing to the fact that they have suffered from a previous TIA.

 In cases like these…

-What you’re likely to find is that it may still be possible to qualify for a traditional term or whole life insurance policy, only now you’re probably not going to be able to qualify for a Preferred rate.
+You’re likely to find that it may still be possible to qualify for a traditional term or whole life insurance policy, but now you’re probably not going to be able to qualify for a Preferred rate.
+Instead, you’ll probably have to settle for a Standard or substandard rate from Tables A to H.

 Life Insurance Table Rates

-Table rates are substandard health ratings that are typically reserved for “higher risk” applicants and range from Table A, which would be considered the “best” or least expensive table rate, all the way to Table J which would be considered the “worst” or most expensive table rate.
+Table rates are substandard health ratings typically reserved for “higher-risk” applicants.
+They range from Table A, which would be considered the “best” or least expensive table rate, to Table J, which would be considered the “worst” or most expensive table rate.

 The good news is…